-Emory surgical oncologists provide multi-modality evaluation and surgical treatment as part of the Winship Cancer Institute of Emory University, Emory's cross-disciplinary cancer treatment, prevention, and research center and Georgia's only NCI Designated Cancer Center.
-In 2014, U.S. News & World Report ranked Winship one of the top 25 cancer programs in the nation.
-The center emphasizes applying the latest research as quickly and responsibly as possible to patient care, giving our surgeons the opportunity to offer ground-breaking treatment to their patients due to their involvement in progressive bench and clinical research.
+Emory surgical oncologists provide multi-modality evaluation and surgical treatment as part of the Winship Cancer Institute of Emory University, Emory's cross-disciplinary cancer treatment, prevention, and research center and Georgia's first and only NCI Designated Cancer Center.
+U.S. News & World Report ranks cancer care at Emory University Hospital through Winship in the top 25 cancer programs in the nation.
+Winship emphasizes applying the latest research as quickly and responsibly as possible to patient care, giving Emory surgical oncologists the opportunity to offer ground-breaking treatment to their patients due to their involvement in progressive bench and clinical research.

 Dr. Charles Staley has been chief of the division of surgical oncology since 1995.
 Known for conducting novel clinical trials in gastrointestinal cancers, Dr. Staley specializes in treating cancers of the esophagus, pancreas, stomach, liver, small bowel, and rectum.
 He has investigated gene therapy for metastatic colon cancer and radiofrequency ablation with intra-arterial chemotherapy for patients with colorectal liver metastases.
 Currently, he and his colleagues are exploring methods of using nanotechnology to treat and diagnose pancreatic and breast cancer.